Frequently Asked Questions

 What is the role of Folds of Honor?

-Folds of Honor will identify a fallen warrior from each invited player’s home or school to be honored during the event.
-The player will carry a golf bag donated by PING embroidered with the warrior’s name.
+Folds of Honor will identify a fallen soldier from each invited player’s home or school to be honored during the event.
+The player will carry a golf bag donated by PING embroidered with the soldier’s name.
 The golf bags will be presented to the players by the Event Chairman during the opening ceremonies.
-At the conclusion of the tournament, the golf bags will be sent to the players’ schools where they will be auctioned off to benefit the Folds of Honor charity.
+At the conclusion of the tournament, the golf bags will be sent to the players’ schools where they will be auctioned off to benefit the Folds of Honor Foundation.

 What is the entry fee and what does it include?